bernomone/SoftActorCritic-ReinforcementLearning/.ipynb_checkpoints/README-checkpoint.md

     - h_mu_dim: hidden units of the policy flat layers

-The run "python train.py" to start training. <br>
+The run "python train.py" to start training.
+The training curve will be saved into the "train_figs" folder every 100 episodes, while the model parameters will be stored in "saved_models". <br>

 When the training is over, launch "python best_of_100_episodes.py" to have the best episode reward out of a sample of 100.
 Best score on the Open AI Leader Board (https://github.com/openai/gym/wiki/Leaderboard) is 3454.
 Here, we should get around 1500. <br>